Buxton Festival: Productions and performers

-Productions have included rarely performed operas (such as Britten's Let's Make an Opera (1980); Domenico Cimarosa's Il matrimonio segreto (1981 and 1993); Kodály's Háry János (in its British stage premiere in 1982); Vivaldi's Griselda (1983, but not seen anywhere since its original Venice presentation in 1735); Cherubini's Médée (1984, in its original French dialogue never seen in Britain); and, from 1986, many productions of Handel's operas, as well as many others by Cimarosa (in 1989 it presented three).
+Productions have included rarely-performed operas (such as Britten's Let's Make an Opera (1980); Domenico Cimarosa's Il matrimonio segreto (1981 and 1993); Kodály's Háry János (in its British stage premiere in 1982); Vivaldi's Griselda (1983, but not seen anywhere since its original Venice presentation in 1735); Cherubini's Médée (1984, in its original French dialogue never seen in Britain); and, from 1986, many productions of Handel's operas, as well as many others by Cimarosa (in 1989 it presented three).

 Performers have included Thomas Allen, Rosalind Plowright, Alan Opie, Nigel Kennedy, Cleo Laine, John Ogdon, Alan Bates, Dame Janet Baker, Victoria de los Ángeles, Margaret Price, Lesley Garrett and Sarah Brightman.
-The current resident orchestra at the festival (as of 2008) is the Northern Chamber Orchestra.
+The Northern Chamber Orchestra is among the orchestras to have performed at the festival.

-The festival continues to present less well-known opera from celebrated composers, alongside a programme of classical concerts, jazz and a thriving Literary Series.
-2014's operas included Antonín Dvořák's The Jacobin, Christoph Willibald Gluck's Orfeo ed Euridice and a concert performance of Gioachino Rossini's Otello.
+The festival has often presented less well-known operas from celebrated composers, alongside a programme of classical concerts, jazz and a thriving Literary Series.
+In 2026 the programme included La traviata and The Merry Widow as well as less famous operas including Le dernier sorcier, La liberazione di Ruggiero, Amadigi di Gaula and concert performances of La clemenza di Tito.
+"Everyone knows there’s something in the water in Buxton.
+But at Buxton International Festival, there’s also magic in the air" said a review in the Times newspaper.

+The festival has a policy of promoting performers near the start of their careers and in 2025 created its own orchestra featuring a mix of established professionals and outstanding young artists in their early careers.

 The Festival presented its first Autumn Literary Weekend in 2014.
 This developed into The Big BIF Weekend in 2019 - a combination of opera, music and book events, which last took place in October 2021.

-The festival is often followed by the International Gilbert & Sullivan Festival, which usually runs for two or three weeks in August each year in Buxton, after returning from Harrogate in 2023.
+Other festivals in Buxton

 Buxton Festival Fringe

 Poster and flyers at the Buxton Festival Fringe information desk, 2015.

 The Buxton Festival Fringe is an annual open arts festival running at approximately the same time as the Buxton International Festival (3-21 July 2024).
 The festival hosts comedy, theatre, dance, music, street performances, film, performance art, talks and shows for children as well as other impromptu events.
 The festival celebrated its 40th Fringe in 2019 with 220 entries adding up to over 500 individual performances and making this the biggest Buxton Fringe to date.
 It is one of the largest fully independent Fringes in the United Kingdom, along with Brighton Festival Fringe and Edinburgh Fringe.
 The 2020 Fringe was mainly online with a few physical events.
 There were 101 events.

 Since 2011, Underground Venues has been programming events at the newly refurbished Pavilion Arts Centre and Studio with Ed Reardon, Isy Suttie, Henning Wehn and Terry Christian being among the artists who have featured.
 A new managed venue, The Market Place, ran for a year in 2014 and 2017 saw the arrival of another new managed venue, The Rotunda.
 The Green Man Gallery in Buxton has also become a significant managed venue for the Fringe.